 Social Responsibility & Justice

 A key part of the Unitarian Universalist Fellowship of Durango’s mission is to “work toward a community with peace, liberty and justice for all.”
-The Social Responsibility and Justice Program provides several approaches for doing social justice work so that individuals are able to find a way to contribute that matches their time, talent and interests.
+Through our Social Responsibility and Justice Ministry, information and support are provided for doing social justice work in a manner that matches the time, talent and interests of individuals.

 Social Justice Teams

-A second approach is to join in Fellowship-wide social responsibility and justice activities that occur on an annual basis.
-Examples of actions and events include Crop Walk for Hunger, Love Out Loud service weekend, PRIDE parade and festival, Standing on the Side of Love march, and common book reads and discussion.
+A second approach is to join in social responsibility and justice activities open to everyone in the fellowship and often to the community as well.
+Examples of actions and events include Love Out Loud service weekend, PRIDE parade and festival, educational films and presentations, participation in community marches and rallies (e.g. climate change, equal rights, common sense gun safety) and common book reads and discussion.

 Share the Plate